 Are you NPIP certified?

 - Yes!
-The owner is also an Authorized Poultry Testing Agent (APTA) for the state of Minnesota.
+The owner is also an Authorized Poultry Testing Agent (APTA) through the Minnesota Board of Animal Health.
 This means we have the capability to certify our own birds.
 For bio-security reasons, we only test our flock.

 - NPIP #: (in progress!)

 - MN Board of Animal Health: Poultry Testing Agent #: 967840, exp.
 12/31/2026

 Do you ship chicks or just hatching eggs?

 - There are too many instances of chicks and ducklings dying due to being delayed in transit - either becoming too cold or too hot, or whatever circumstance.
 Due to these risks, we decided that shipping chicks was not for us.

 Do you offer pick-up of chicks or hatching eggs?